jenkinsci/azure-commons-plugin/azure-commons-plugin/README.md

 # Azure Commons Plugin

+> ***Important***: This plug-in is maintained by the Jenkins community and won’t be supported by Microsoft as of February 29, 2024.

 A Jenkins plugin which provides common APIs for Azure related Jenkins plugins.

 ## How to Install